 Where to File

 Where to file the Form I-131 depends on the benefit sought.
 See the form instruction page for details.
 Your local office may accept an emergency advance parole application if you are experiencing an extremely urgent situation.
 Business trips, weddings, holiday parties, and other planned events would usually not be considered an emergency situation.
 If you are filing Form I-131 for an emergency travel document at your local office based on an extremely urgent situation, you are encouraged to make an Infopass appointment first.
-See link to the right, "Make an Appointment (Infopass)."
+"Make an Appointment (Infopass)."

 When to File